 raising a teenager with hearing loss.

-Join FHSR for a pre-screening reception and viewing of the award winning documentary Chasing Trane – The story of extraordinary saxophonist and composer John Coltrane
+Join FHSR for a pre-screening reception and viewing of the award winning documentary Chasing Trane – The story of the life and music of extraordinary saxophonist and composer, John Coltrane.

 John Coltrane was an award winning American jazz composer and saxophonist.